agile-ts/documentation/docs/packages/core/features/state/Methods.md

 :::warning

-This function is manly thought for the internal use.
+This function is mainly thought for the internal use.

 :::